 Size offers a number of biological advantages, including some protection from predation, but it can also help in reducing heat loss.
-A large mammal has a large body mass (generating heat) relative to its surface area (losing heat).
+A large mammal has a large body mass (which generates heat) relative to its surface area (which loses heat).
 But there will be constraints on any evolutionary trend of increasing body mass in some aquatic mammals.
-Seals, sealions and toothed whales have to remain agile enough to chase their prey, and the pinnipeds as a whole have to be able to move about on land, but they are all still fairly large animals.
+Seals, sea lions and toothed whales have to remain agile enough to chase their prey, and the pinnipeds as a whole have to be able to move about on land, but they are all still fairly large animals.

 Manatees live in relatively warm waters.
 Their metabolic rate is comparatively low and they normally expend relatively little energy on keeping their body temperature constant.
-Their large size helps conserve body heat but they are very vulnerable to cold water, below about 15 °C.
+Their large size (up to 590 kilos and 4 m in length) helps conserve body heat but they are very vulnerable to cold water, below about 15 $^{\circ}$ C.